Darin755/docker-django/README.md

 Download automated build from public Docker Hub Registry:

-    docker pull tghastings/code-esaas
+    docker pull deveduio/django:latest

 # Step 3: Running

-    docker run -d -p 80:80 -p 3000:3000 tghastings/code-esaas
+    docker run -d -p 80:80 -p 3000:3000 deveduio/django:latest

+## Step 3: Volume Mount (optional)

-You can mount a directory as a volume with the argument \*-v /your-path/directory/:/root/ like this :
+You can mount a directory as a volume with the argument \*-v /your-path/directory/:/root/ like this:

-    docker run -d -p 80:80 -p 3000:3000 -v /your-path/local/working/directory/:/root/environment tghastings/code-esaas
+    docker run -d -p 80:80 -p 3000:3000 -v /your-path/local/working/directory/:/root/environment deveduio/django:latest

-# Step 4: Accessing Code
+# Step 4: Accessing the Development Environment

 ## Windows, MacOS, & Linux

     http://localhost/?folder=/root

-# Step 5: Rails Usage
+# Step 5: Django Usage

-You can now clone a rails repo or create a new application using the code terminal:
+You can now clone a django repo or create a new application using the code terminal:

-    rails new app_name
+    python -m venv myenv
+    source myenv/bin/activate
+    django-admin startproject myproject

-# Step 6: Running the Rails Application
+# Step 6: Running the Django Application

 After creating the new application cd into the directory and run the server:

-    cd app_name
+    cd myproject

 and run:

-    rails s -b 0.0.0.0
+    python manage.py runserver 0.0.0.0:3000

 # Step 7: Accessing The Rails Application

 ## Windows, MacOS, & Linux

     http://localhost:3000